Page Contents

 - Be succinct – a small phrase or a sentence.
 It’s best to keep this at 125 characters or less.

-- End with a period (.) so screen readers will pause after reading the description
+- End with a period (.) so screen readers pause after reading the description

 - NOT be redundant – don’t provide info already in the surrounding text